Home » Course » Sides

 This Vegetable Rice recipe seriously goes with EVERYTHING.

-It’s a simple rice side dish that you need in your hip pockets because it also happens to be very flavorful and very delicious.
+It’s a simple rice side dish recipe that you need in your back pocket because it also happens to be very flavorful and very delicious.

 I saw rice in the pantry, and also one of my favorite seasoning in the world – Better than Bouillon, Roasted Chicken Based.
 And we were out of veggies – except for a bag of frozen mixed veggies in the fridge.